Marie Foster: Early life and work

-Civil Rights Movement
+Civil rights movement

-Early Years of Voter Registration Activism
+Early years of voter registration activism

 Black voters in the South were subjected to unfair and racist practices by white registrars.
 Literacy tests and poll taxes prevented most voters at the offices because of the lack of equal pay and education.
 In some cases, those that attempted to register had their addresses published in the newspaper, which put them at risk of retaliation by whites, including violent attacks and termination of jobs.

 Because Marie Foster worked for her brother, who owned his own dental practice, she did not face the high threat level this retaliation like many others would.
 She was not immune to it or ignored for her work, but her economic independence meant she could work for her right to vote.
 In 1961 in Dallas County, Alabama, roughly 156 Black people were registered to vote out of 15,000, and only 12 were new registrants since 1954.
+The Dallas County Voters League, an organization found in the mid-1920s with about a dozen members including Foster, worked closely in gaining the recognition needed to pass two laws in favor of decreasing the obstacles in place to discourage African Americans to vote.

 Foster failed the voter registration test eight times before she finally passed and was granted her right to vote.
 From then on, she dedicated her life to the Civil Rights Movement: "I decided to become involved in the Civil Rights Movement because the race relations were so bad in Selma, I had a vision that we could do something about the bias conditions in Selma, the state, and someday the world."

 Foster's education and experience with the literacy tests equipped her with critical skills in preparing other Black residents of the county to pass the test and register voters.
 She printed flyers inviting people to a literacy class, unsure of how many would come.
 Many residents feared the repercussions, others were unsure if the movement would be successful.
-Foster's first class had just one pupil - a 70 year old man who had never learned to read or write.
+Foster's first class had just one pupil - a 70-year-old man who had never learned to read or write.
 Foster spent the time teaching him to write his name.
 Eventually, Foster's patience and knack for teaching spread throughout the area, and more and more people joined the classes to learn from her, trusting that she could help them without making them feel lesser than because they lacked a good education.
+Foster remarks how on one Thursday night, the same 70-year-old man came, but this time bringing along other individuals, slowly growing the meetings each week.
+As Foster's literary classes were attempted to be shut down many times, even resulting in Judge James Hare banning groups of three or more from meeting regarding civil rights and dealing with Klansmen's increasing threats.
+A group known as the "Courageous Eight" with members like Marie Foster, Amelia Boynton, and F.D.
+Reese refused to stop meeting and instead conducted their regular meetings now in secret.